hpi-bp1819-naumann/shift-detector/docs/source/checks/simple.rst

 ~~~~~~~~~

 In the example, below the heading 'numerical columns', you see that the column with the name 'payment' is detected
 as shifted.
-You see below the columnname that two numerical metrics detected a shift, *mean* and *std*
+Below the columnname, you can see that two numerical metrics detected a shift, *mean* and *std*
 (standard deviation).

 *Diff* describes the relative value-distance of the metrics that are calculated on your two datasets.
 If the Diff